KrzakalaPaul/Any2Graph/README.md

 ```
 We already provide 3 classes of tasks: Img2Graph, Sat2Graph and Fingerprint2Graph.
 Feel free to create new ones!

-Your new task will probably we organised like this:
+Your new task will probably be organised like this:
 ```
 Any2Graph/
 └── base_task_class.py
 └── MyTask/
 	└── __init__.py
-	└── my_task.py <- Subclass Task here, rembember to overwrite all methods └── my_encoder.py <- Define your encoder here for the "get_encoder" method
+	└── my_task.py <- Subclass Task here, remember to overwrite all methods └── my_encoder.py <- Define your encoder here for the "get_encoder" method
-	└── Dataset1/ <- You can define several datasets for the same task └── Dataset2/ <- You can define several datasets for the same task
+	└── Dataset1/ <- You can define one or several datasets for the "get_dataset" method └── Dataset2/ <-
 ```

+## Download Data

+### Coloring

+### Toulouse

+### USCities

+### QM9

+### GDB13

 ## Training/Evaluating a model

-To train a model, you first need to create a config yaml file with the paramaters of the training.
+To train a model, you first need to create a config yaml file with the parameters of the training.
 ```
 configs/
 └── my_config.yaml